Ma27/ndb-setup/README.md

 3. Create a `config.json` file by copying the [default config](https://github.com/Aam-Digital/ndb-core/blob/master/src/assets/config.default.json) and adapt it.
 You should set `"remote_url": "https://example.com/db/"` if your app is available at *example.com*
 4. Run `./initial-setup.sh` to create the required databases
-5. Run `js add-user.js` to create user accounts
+5. Run `node add-user.js` to create user accounts